gmrzone/cartdrop-api/README.md

 $ export DJANGO_SETTINGS_MODULE=config.settings.local
 ```

-6. Make Migrations, Migrate, load data in the database and create a super user with username=admin and password=cartdropadmin
+6. Migrate Database load data in the database and create a super user with username=admin and password=cartdropadmin
 ```
 $ python manage.py generate-data --createadmin
 ```